EVs might cut your fuel bill substantially, but will they actually save you money in the long run?

 Electric vs petrol vs diesel – which fuel type is cheapest?

 Prices for public EV fast chargers are quite a lot higher, with rates of around 76p per kWh being typical, and even more in high-demand areas.
-If you only have access to public chargers, their extra cost will probably wipe out most of the fuel cost savings you earned by swapping to an electric car.
+If you only have access to public chargers, their extra cost will probably wipe out most of the fuel savings you earned by swapping to an electric car.

 Are electric cars more expensive to buy?